velara3/WebApp/README.md

 export var examplesButton: HTMLElement = document.querySelector("#examplesButton") as HTMLElement;
 ```

-The ExampleApp.ts shows a more advanced example of how to use it in your web projects.
+The `ExampleApp.ts` shows a more advanced example of how to use this class in your web projects.

 Examples:
 - LoginApp.ts - example of a login app